 “We have an arrangement.”

 Angelo, “Miss Janah don't wanna say it.
 She and her family made us a loan, interest free.
 She don't front, I'm an ex-con on the street lookin' for work.”

 We pull up on Park Avenue and 52nd, in front of the Four Seasons.
 Angelo takes the wheel, he'll wait in the car until we're done.

 We’re seated immediately, Mrs. Epstein called in the reservation, we are consequently rated higher than investment bankers and CEOs.
 We want to make a splash, four wickedly rich women out for a high test lunch.
 Anyone following Adriana would not notice two females out strolling down Park Avenue, around the block to Lexington and back up to Park.
 That would be Zi and Chloe, sniffing out bad intent.
 Of course, it’s the Four Seasons, most of the clientele have bad intent.
-They’re looking for murderous intent, a darker shade of grey.
+They’re looking for murderous intent, a darker shade of black.